adamghill/django-unicorn/README.md

 `django-unicorn` provides a way to use backend Django code and regular Django templates to create interactive experiences without investing in a separate frontend framework.

 # Why?
-Building server-side sites in Django with the ORM and template engine is so pleasant, but once you need more interactivity on the frontend, there are a lot more ambiguity.
+Building server-side sites in Django with the ORM and template engine is so pleasant, but once you need more interactivity on the frontend, there is a lot more ambiguity.
 Should you build out an entire API in Django REST framework?
-Should you use React or Vue.js (or some) other framework?
+Should you use React or Vue.js (or some) other frontend framework?

 It seems like there should be an easier way to create interactive experiences.